NBAKH/bikePOVdisplay/README.md

 Bike POV display
 ===============
 This is my version of a persistence-of-vision display attached on a bike.
-In my version I'm using a ESP8266 module for future wifi integration.
+In my version I'm using a ESP8266 module for future WiFi integration.

-Instructable can be found here: https://www.instructables.com/id/POV-Bike-Display-ESP8266-APA102-UNDER-CONSTRUCTION/

-This is not complete yet and it's only 8-bits photos that works at the moment, but that should be enough to display great images.
+Instructable can be found here: https://www.instructables.com/id/POV-Bike-Display-ESP8266-APA102-UNDER-CONSTRUCTION/ This is not complete yet, and it's only 8-bits photos that works at the moment but that should be enough to display great images.

 Below is thanks and license remarks from adafruit's software.
 A big thanks for your work.